Chainfire/librootjava/librootjavadaemon/README.md

 #### Termination

-This daemon process will only terminate when explicitly told to do so, either through IPC or a Linux kill signal (or if an unhandled exception occurs).
+This daemon process will only terminate when explicitly told to do so, either through IPC, a Linux kill signal, if an unhandled exception occurs, or (if so configured) when the Android framework dies.
 This is why in the example above we add a
 ```terminate()``` method to our IPC interface which calls
 ```RootDaemon.exit()```.
 This way you can tell the daemon to
 stop running from your non-root app through IPC.

-Note that this method will always trigger a ```RemoteException``` on the non-root end when called.
+Note that this method will always trigger a ```RemoteException``` on the non-root end when called through IPC.

 See the [example project](../librootjavadaemon_example) for further details.